-appear to represent quite well the ring vorticity (or the angular velocity $\Omega_E$ ).
+Lagrangian $\Omega$ values computed over 60-day periods along the loopers (thin black lines) appear to represent quite well the ring's vorticity (or the angular velocity $\Omega_E$ ).
 This is especially clear when comparing the spin with the 60-day running average version of $\zeta/2$ (red line), which shows a close similarity with the $\Omega$ evolution of the majority of loopers.
-There is only trajectory that appears different from the others, providing a significantly lower value of $\Omega$ around day 210.
-This is likely due to the fact that the float is sampling the edge of the ring rather than its core.
+There is only one case of trajectory that appears different from the others, providing a significant lower value of $\Omega$ around day 210.
+This is most probably due to the fact that the float is sampling the edge of the ring rather than its core.

-While the trajectories shown in Figure 9a are only a sample of the complete looper ensemble in ring 04, they represent quite well the overall situation, which is summarized as follows:
+While the trajectories shown in Fig. 9a are only a sample of the complete looper ensemble in ring 04, they represent quite well the overall situation, which is summarized as follows.

-- Most of the looping trajectories (85%) are core-loopers, i.e., they remain trapped inside the radius of maximum swirling velocity and within the area where relative vorticity is highly positive and approximately constant.
-These core-loopers are responsible for the very good estimates of ring vorticity seen in Figure 9a.
-One example of such a trajectory in physical space is shown in Figure 9b as a thick solid line superimposed on a snapshot of the Eulerian vorticity field. - The remaining loopers (15%) tend to sample the edge of the ring core, and they are usually shorter-lived than core-loopers because they are not efficiently trapped inside the coherent structure.
-These loopers yield an underestimate of the ring vorticity perhaps because they live in the area around the vortex where the hypothesis of solid-body rotation begins to break down. - Finally, a number of floats surround the ring structure only temporarily, subsequently leaving the vortex area rather quickly.
-Their looping regime is so short that they yield an overall estimate of $\Omega$ which is nonsignificant, i.e. they behave overall as nonloopers.
-This is probably due to the high degree of deformation rate of material lines that is observed outside the ring core (see Okubo-Weiss parameter, Q, in Fig. 3), which makes it difficult for particles to reside in that area for long periods of time (e.g., Provenzale, 1999).
-One such float example is the dashed trajectory pattern in Figure 9b.
+• Most of the looping trajectories (85%) are core-loopers, i.e. they remain trapped inside the radius of maximum swirling velocity and within the area where relative vorticity is highly positive and approximately constant.
+These core-loopers are responsible for the very good estimates of ring's vorticity seen in Fig. 9a.
+One example of such trajectories in physical space is shown in Fig. 9b as a thick solid line superimposed on a snapshot of the Eulerian vorticity field.

+- The remaining loopers (15%) tend to sample the edge of the ring's core, and they are usually shorter-living than core-loopers because they are not efficiently trapped inside the coherent structure.
+These loopers yield an underestimate of the ring's vorticity perhaps because they live in the area around the vortex where the hypothesis of solid-body rotation starts breaking down. - Finally, a number of floats surround the ring's structure only temporarily, subsequently leaving the vortex area rather quickly.
+Their looping regime is so short that they yield an overall estimate of Ω which is non-significant, i.e. they behave overall as non-loopers.
+This is probably due to the high degree of deformation rate of material lines that is observed outside the ring's core (see Okubo-Weiss parameter, Q, in Fig. 3), which makes it difficult for particles to reside in that area for long periods of time (e.g., Provenzale, 1999).
+One such float example is the dashed trajectory pattern in Fig. 9b.

-While the results of ring 04 clearly indicate that $\Omega$ values are related to the ring core vorticity, the relatively weak dependence of $\zeta$ on time does not allow verification of how closely the temporal evolution and history of $\zeta/2$ are followed by the evolution of $\Omega$ .
+While the results of ring 04 clearly indicate that $\Omega$ values are related to the ring's core vorticity, the relatively weak dependence on time of $\zeta$ does not allow to verify how closely the temporal evolution and history of $\zeta/2$ are followed by the evolution of $\Omega$ .
 In order to assess this point, another example of ring evolution is considered, characterized by a more marked time-dependence.

-In Figure 10 the history of $\zeta/2$ for ring 01 is shown (instantaneous values are again indicated by a thick black line).
-Ring 01 is already present at the time when MICOM floats start being seeded and is initially located at the eastern end of the RINGS western cell.
+In Fig. 10 the history of $\zeta/2$ for ring 01 is shown (instantaneous values are again indicated by a thick black line).
+Ring 01 is already present at the time when MICOM floats start being seeded, and it is initially located at the eastern end of the RINGS western cell.
 For about 8 months, the vortex migrates steadily westward along the region, finally interacting and merging with ring 04.
 Weak interactions with the Gulf Stream also take place, producing intermittent strengthening events but never altering the coherent structure of the ring.
 An increase in the average $\zeta/2$ (red line) is evident.